-This year as a pilot program for our sixth and seventh graders the English department is introducing a novel approach to English instruction.
-In this class, dubbed No Ceilings, students are given a curated reading list that matches their fluency and comprehension level they were tested for at the beginning of the year.
+Participation in the program is voluntary, and suitable for all reading levels.
+Enrollment requires the student to apply.
 Students complete their reading assignments outside of class, then meet in small groups and one-on-one with the teacher in class to work on essay writing, literary analysis and projects associated with their chosen work.
 The course aims to encourage self-starters who have a demonstrated love of reading and writing to explore the topics that interest them in a project-based setting, all the while learning the grammar and writing skills they need.
 Students become familiar with the process of draft writing, developing a theme, and various writing genres.